-- 4 In most jurisdictions, corporation tax is payable in regular instalments, some of which fall into the current period, and some which fall into the following year. - 5 This is a combination of £342 million in respect of instalment tax payments falling due in 2017 relating to 2016, partly offset by £(11) million repayments from tax authorities following routine true-ups of prior period tax returns.
-The tax paid in 2017 relating to prior periods is lower than what might have been expected (£447m per Figure 5 in the 2016 published tax strategy) principally due to overpayments of tax paid in 2015 by our US business being used to settle 2016 tax liabilities falling due for payment in 2017. - 6 Instalment tax payments are typically based on estimated taxable profits.
-The £29 million above reflects overpaid tax following a downward revision of estimated taxable profits.
+- 4 In most jurisdictions, corporation tax is payable in regular instalments, some of which fall into the current period, and some of which fall into the following period. - 5 The tax paid in 2018 relating to prior periods is higher than might have been expected (£103 million per Figure 5 in the 2017 published tax strategy) principally due to revised estimates of tax payable by US operations in 2018, and US tax repayments originally expected to be received in 2018, now not expected until either 2019 or 2020. - 6 Instalment tax payments are typically based on estimated taxable profits.
+The £9 million reflects overpaid tax following a downward revision of estimated taxable profits.